A rigorous, rewarding program

-Official documentation of all completed academic and non-academic admission requirements by January 10, 2020.
+Official documentation of all completed or in progress academic and non-academic admission requirements must be received by January 15, 2021.

-Official documentation of any 'in progress' academic admission requirements must be received by the document submission deadline: May 15, 2020.
+Official documentation of any 'in progress' academic admission requirements must be received by the final document submission deadline: May 14, 2021.

 Tip Where a letter grade is specified, you must have proof of that grade or higher.

 Note All academic application requirements must be from within the last five years.

 |Medical Terminology|| ||Completion of a Medical Terminology course consisting of a minimum of 60 instructional hours with a letter grade of B or higher. |

 Note The Medical Terminology Assessment administered through Island Health may not be used to meet this requirement.

 |Physical Requirements||A completed the Acknowledgment of Physical and Program Requirements form.|

 |Info Session||Attendance at an Medical Radiography Program information session.
 An online information session PDF is available for anyone unable to attend in person.|